jakwings/fd/README.md

     -S, --sort-path
             The search results will be sorted by pathname before output.
-Sort by lexicographically comparing the byte string of every path component (not comparing the whole pathname directly).
+Sort by lexicographically comparing the byte strings of path components (not comparing the whole pathnames directly).

     -a, --all
             All files and directories are searched.
 By default, files and directories of which the names start with a dot "." are ignored in the search.
+Files ignored by patterns in .(git)ignore files are still excluded.

     -I, --no-ignore
-            Show search results from files and directories that would otherwise be ignored by .*ignore files.
+            Show search results from files and directories that would otherwise be ignored by .(git)ignore files.

     -t, --type <filetype>
             Filter the search by type: [default: no filter]